20591 - COMPUTER PROGRAMMING AND DATABASE SYSTEMS

 Go to class group/s: 23

-Scope of the course is to provide the students with a wide range of skills and knowledge in computation and data management/analysis, which are extensively used throughout the whole education program.
+The goal of the course is to provide the students with a wide range of skills and knowledge in computation and data management/analysis, which are extensively used throughout the whole education program.
 While not strictly mandatory, some previous exposure to computer programming (and in particular to the Python language) is highly recommended for this course.

-- Fast and furious introduction to Python.
+- A short introduction to Python.